Thomas Neill Cream: Chicago

 Cream established a medical practice not far from the red-light district in Chicago, offering illegal abortions to sex workers.
 He was investigated in August 1880, after the death of Mary Anne Faulkner, a woman on whom he had allegedly operated; he escaped prosecution due to lack of evidence.
 In December 1880, another patient, Miss Stack, died after treatment by Cream, and he subsequently attempted to blackmail the pharmacist who had filled the prescription.

 In April 1881, a woman named Alice Montgomery died of strychnine poisoning following an abortion in a rooming house barely a block from Cream's office.
 The case was ruled a murder but never solved.
 The location, time period, and method make Cream a likely suspect.

 On 14 July 1881, Daniel Stott died of strychnine poisoning at his home in Boone County, Illinois, after Cream supplied him with an alleged remedy for epilepsy.
 The death was attributed to natural causes, but Cream wrote to the coroner blaming the pharmacist for the death after he again attempted blackmail.
 This time, Cream was arrested, along with Julia A. (Abbey) Stott, who had allegedly become Cream's mistress and procured poison from Cream to kill her husband.
 She turned state's evidence to avoid jail, laying the blame on Cream, which left him to face a murder conviction on his own.
 He was sentenced to life imprisonment in Joliet Prison.
 Daniel Stott's friends erected a tombstone at his grave, which reads: "Daniel Stott Died June 12, 1881 Aged 61 Years, poisoned by his wife and Dr Cream."

-Cream was released in July 1891.
+After 10 years in prison, Cream was released in July 1891.
 Governor Joseph W. Fifer had commuted his sentence after Cream's brother pleaded for leniency and allegedly bribed the authorities.